25benjaminli/studyguidestuff/README.md

 Accepted requests are stored in the database and displayed on the web page under subject categories in a neat way.

 Moderators are “approved” by other moderators (application process).
 E.g. an admin acct approves a request for a moderator account.

+## URL paths:

+/ - homepage, contains general overview and such /archive - database of study materials